-Condition Number / Reference Condition Is the Project with this con Evidence/ Comments Part A - Co onditions Specific to the action 1 The approval holder must not clear metactares of koala habitat within the properties of the properties No critical habitat was cleared during year 3.
-Total clearing area of critical habitat to 4 February 2021= 11.27 ha Refer to Koala Critical Habitat which shows the clearing extent of Koala habitat for the Project to 4 February 2021.
+Condition Number / Reference Condition Is the Project compliant with this condition?
+Evidence/ Comments Part A - Co onditions Specific to the action 1 The approval holder must not clear more than 15 hectares of koala habitat within the project site.
+Compliant During Year 4, the clearing of critical habitat occurred.
+Total clearing of critical habitat to 5 February 2022 is 14.88 ha (less than 15 ha).
+Refer to Plan 2 which shows the clearing extent of Koala habitat for the Project to 5 February 2022.
 Impacts to Koala habitat were limited to the Project site.
-2 To compensate for the loss of 29.7 he habitat within, and adjacent to the prapproval holder must: a.
-Prior to commencement of legally secure for the life of minimum of 53.6 hectares of at the offset site. oject site, the the action, the approval a In response to Condition 2a, third party offset provider QTFN legally secured the offset via a voluntary declaration under the Vegetation Management Act 1999 (PMAV 2017/006736) on 12 January 2018, which was reported in the Year 1 ACR. b.
-Within 10 business days of I the offset site, provide the E with evidence of when and legally secured, what mech and appropriate coordinate Department to map the offset Department how it was anism was used, s to enable the In response to Condition 2b, the Department was provided with the offset attributes, shapefiles and maps and a copy the acceptance of the voluntary declaration on the 16 January 2018, which was reported in the Year 1 ACR.
+2 To compensate for the loss of 29.7 hectares of koala habitat within, and adjacent to the project site, the approval holder must: Compliant In response to Condition 2a, third party offset provider QTFN legally secured the offset via a voluntary declaration under the Vegetation Management Act 1999 (PMAV 2017/006736) on 12 January 2018, which was reported in the Year 1 ACR.
+Prior to commencement of the action, legally secure for the life of the approval a minimum of 53.6 hectares of koala habitat at the offset site.
+Within 10 business days of legally securing the offset site, provide the Department with evidence of when and how it was legally secured, what mechanism was used, Compliant In response to Condition 2b, the Department was provided with the offset attributes, shapefiles and maps and a copy the acceptance of the voluntary declaration on the 16 January 2018, which was reported in the Year 1 ACR.